 Nevnev writes, "I'm looking to get a laptop to primarily play The Sims 4.
 After thinking I knew about laptops and technology, I am now majorly confused when it comes to gaming specs!
 So, I have found a laptop but not sure if it fits the specs? if anyone can help out, I would be grateful."

-Nevnev linked out to an Acer Aspire 1 with an Intel Celeron N3350 processor, but that doesn't even have enough power to run very light games.
+Nevnev was originally considering an Acer Aspire 1 with an Intel Celeron N3350 processor, but that system barely has enough power to run very light games.
 Let's run through the required specs for The Sims 4.

-Minimum / Recommended Specs for The Sims 4
+Minimum and recommended specs for The Sims 4

 - VRAM: 128 MB and support for Pixel Shader 3.0